-The General Data Protection Regulation (GDPR) gives individuals rights about their personal data but they do not always apply.
+The General Data Protection Regulation (GDPR) gives individuals rights about their personal data.
+These rights do not always apply.
 You can find out more about your rights under the GDPR through the Information Commissioner's Office https://ico.org.uk/